args-s/textsummarizationfyp/README.md

 The aim of this project is to create a system which can reliably create human-like summaries of pieces of text.
 My aim is to utilise both Extractive and Abstractive method of summarisation.
+Graphs are built using nodes and edges parsed from text by SpaCy Parser.

 ## Python version
 [Version 3.9.0](https://www.python.org/downloads/release/python-390/)